 Under certain extenuating circumstances (e.g., medical illness, family emergency, dangerous weather conditions, etc.), fees for missed or cancelled sessions may be waived.
 These situations are handled by therapists on a case by case basis.
 Patients are encouraged to speak with their therapists for further clarification.

 The Oakville Centre for Cognitive Therapy seeks to maintain the strictest standards of confidentiality and privacy with respect to patient information.
 As such, it is our policy that no patient information leaves the Centre in any form without the fully informed consent and written authorization of the patient and/or his or her legally-designated decision-maker.
-This having been said, in the Province of Ontario, psychologists—and every other group of registered health care professionals—are required to break confidentiality under four specific circumstances.
+This having been said, in the Province of Ontario, psychologists—and every other group of registered health care professionals—may break confidentiality under four specific circumstances.
 These circumstances constitute the "limits of confidentiality" and are as follows:

 1. In cases of suspected child abuse, psychologists must immediately report their concerns to local authorities (i.e., the Children's Aid Society or the police) with or without patient consent.

-2. In cases where patients are deemed to be at imminent risk for causing physical harm to themselves or to others, psychologists must take whatever actions are necessary to protect patients and/or third parties even if doing so involves breaking confidentiality.
+2. In cases where patients are deemed to be at imminent risk for causing physical harm to themselves or to others, psychologists may take whatever actions are necessary to protect patients and/or third parties even if doing so involves breaking confidentiality.